dfrappart/dfrappart.github.io/_posts/2025-11-23-Falco_on_AKS.markdown

 ```

-If everything goes well (which may take a bit of time, Ihad to restart the daemonset pods a few times), we should see in the daemonset pos the new rule file and its content.
+If everything goes well (which may take a bit of time, I had to restart the daemonset pods), we should see in the daemonset pods the new rule file and its content.

 ```bash